-A fixed-loop transient electromagnetic ("TEM") corresponds closely with the resource block model at Raja and defines a strongly conductive body that extends 550 metres down plunge beyond the maiden resource (Figure 3).
+A fixed-loop transient electromagnetic ("TEM") corresponds closely with the resource block model at Raja and defines a strongly conductive body that extends 550 metres down plunge beyond the December 2018 maiden resource area (Figure 3).
 This conductive body more than doubles the potential Raja mineralization footprint to more than 1 kilometre down plunge and the conductor remains open down plunge to the NNW.
 Earlier stage airborne VTEMplus electromagnetic ("VTEM") data shows a conductive body which more than doubles the Palokas potential mineralized footprint to 450 metres below the surface (Figure 4).

-The TEM surveying to better define conductors at Palokas and South Palokas indicates over 450 metres of down-plunge extent to the conductive sulphidic rocks and drill testing has revealed that the northern margins of the modelled plates are indeed anomalous in gold (visible gold reported, but assays outstanding).
-Modelling of TEM surveys from Rumajärvi and The Hut continues.
-Down hole electromagnetic surveys have also been conducted in drill holes where indications are present of proximity to sulphidic hosts to gold-cobalt mineralization.
-Mise a la masse surveys to track the surface extent of sulphides will be completed over the next month.
+New TEM surveying during Q1 2019 defined similarly oriented conductors at both Palokas and South Palokas, showing over 450 metres of down-plunge extent to the conductive sulphidic rocks at both prospect areas.
+Drill testing has revealed that the northern margins of the modelled plates are mineralized.
+Down-hole electromagnetic surveys have also been conducted in drill holes where indications are present of proximity to sulphidic hosts to gold-cobalt mineralization.
+Mise á la masse (MALM) surveys to track the surface extent of sulphides show continuity of sulphidic bodies from the deepest drilling to surface at both Raja and South Palokas.
+Palokas will be tested with MALM later in 2019.